 THE NORTH FACE Optimist Jacket

-- Sleeves are not velcro but buttons
+- Sleeves are buttons instead of Velcro

-- Good design, color, shape, etc.
+- Good design, color and shape

 - Low water repellency